kamiradi/Kzernobog/README.md

 ### Hello there 👋

 I am a robotics researcher at the University of Edinburgh focussing on Robot Learning.
 I am associated with the [Robust Autonomy Decisions](https://rad.inf.ed.ac.uk/) group.
-I am also eager to get started on cool open source projects.
+I am also eager to get started on open source projects.
 If you have anything in mind do drop a message.
 Cheers!

 <!--
 **Kzernobog/Kzernobog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.